Who Is This Credit Card Best For?

 Limited financing options

-Low rewards-earning rate
+Low rewards-earning rate on non-travel spending

 Confusing rewards and perks programs